Evolution of a synchronous planet-moon pair due to solar tides. Demise of the synchronous moon that initiated Mars' triaxiality. A possible link to tidalites in Vastitas Borealis and Gale Crater: A Mars with an ocean

-As of now, the most accurate numerical treatment of which we are aware is provided in the works by \citet{Auclair2018}, \citet{Farhat} and \citet{Auclair}.
-Specifically, Figure 5 in \citet{Auclair2018} illustrates an attempt at constructing frequency-dependencies of $|K_2|$ for various models of Earth and TRAPPIST-1{\s}f.
+To our knowledge, the most accurate investigation of the tidal response of ocean-bearing planets is provided by \citet{Auclair2018}, \citet{Farhat} and \citet{Auclair}.
+Figure 5 in \citet{Auclair2018} illustrates frequency-dependencies of $|K_2|$ for various models of Earth and TRAPPIST-1{\s}f.
 The models were built for planets with deep oceans.
-While in the case of the Earth the values of $|K_2|$ at low frequencies are typically below or close to $0.1$, resonant peaks at low frequencies rise close to and even above $10\s$.
+While in Earth's case the values of $|K_2|$ at low frequencies are typically below or close to $0.1$, resonant peaks at low frequencies rise close to and even above $10\s$.